Create Simple Fall Mantel Decor with These 3 Unique Home Accessories

 I guess the main reason is because I grew up in Kansas and the quail hunting season always started right before Thanksgiving.
 What can I say?!
 It was a family tradition!

 The more decor-related reason must be due to the soft, neutral colors and warm tones of feathers.

 Too much of a stretch?!
 (Don’t tell me if I’m wrong!
 Haha!)

 Just trust me.

-The cute, little brass quail will bring a lovely combination of vintage, nature, and metallic element that will blend beautifully with fall decor!
+The cute, little brass quail will bring a lovely combination of vintage, nature, and metallic element that will blend beautifully with simple fall decor!

 They make the perfect “shelf sitters” and I love to set them on or beside a vintage book, nestled with some brass candlesticks, or tucked under a cloche.
-A vintage brass quail is a great item for a fall mantel because it can be that “unexpected” structural element that really completes a mantel vignette!
+A vintage brass quail is a great item for fall mantel decorating because it can be that “unexpected” structural element that really completes a simple mantel vignette!

 What’s your favorite OR what would you like to try differently this year?